Online course details

 A list of approved translators can be found on the UK Government website.

-This course can be a first step towards a career in counselling.
-When you have successfully completed this Diploma you will have a variety of opportunities open to you.
+This course can be a first step towards a career in counselling but does not give you a licence to practise.
+When you have successfully completed this Diploma, you will have a variety of opportunities open to you.

-If you want to train as a counsellor, you can apply for our Integrative Counselling and Psychotherapy MSc, which is accredited by the British Association for Counselling and Psychotherapy (BACP).
-It’s available to study part-time at our Derby campus.
+If you want to train and practise as a Counsellor or Psychotherapist and you already have a degree in any subject area, this course will give you the fundamental knowledge and necessary credits required to be able to apply for our Integrative Counselling and Psychotherapy MSc, which is accredited by the British Association for Counselling and Psychotherapy (BACP).
+It is available to study part-time at our Derby campus.
+Once you’ve completed your Masters degree, you can then apply for professional accreditation of the BACP.

-You can learn more about cognitive behavioural therapy or become a qualified cognitive behavioural therapist by taking our Advanced Diploma in Cognitive Behavioural Skills and Studies or Cognitive Behavioural Therapeutic Approaches (Top-Up) BSc (Hons) degree and then our accredited MSc Cognitive Behavioural Psychotherapy (Adult or Children and Young People), which is accredited by British Association for Behavioural and Cognitive Psychotherapists (BABCP), providing you meet the necessary entry requirements.
+Alternatively, you may wish to learn more about cognitive behavioural therapy or become a qualified cognitive behavioural therapist.
+This Diploma will give you the necessary credits to apply for our online Advanced Diploma in Cognitive Behavioural Skills and Studies or Cognitive Behavioural Therapeutic Approaches (Top-Up) BSc (Hons) degree.

 Contact the University of Derby Online Learning:Contact usFrequently asked questions